trainingwheels/trainingwheels/controller/README.md

 ----

 * Re-implement caching in CachedObject.
-* Remove the custom logger, replace with the Silex one.
+* Remove the custom logger, replace with the Silex one, Monolog.

 Console application
 -------------------